HypoSpace: A Diagnostic Benchmark for Set-Valued Hypothesis Generation under Underdetermination and Sublinear Coverage Bounds: Conclusion

 \section{Conclusion}

-We introduced a \emph{diagnostic suite} for \emph{set-valued} evaluation of LLMs under underdetermination, with exact validators and enumerated valid sets.
-Across three structured tasks, frontier models show \textbf{high Validity} but limited \textbf{Uniqueness/Recovery} as the admissible set grows.
-Because VR/NR/RR are measured against enumerated ground truth (Table~\ref{Tab_task}), the observed collapse is quantitative, not anecdotal.
-We view these diagnostics as a controlled probe set---not a leaderboard---for developing methods that \emph{map} admissible hypothesis spaces (e.g., entropy-seeking decoding, explicit memory across samples, or learned proposal distributions).
+We introduced HypoSpace, a diagnostic suite for set-valued evaluation of LLMs under underdetermination, with exact validators and enumerated admissible sets across three structured domains.
+Our theoretical analysis shows that peaked hypothesis distributions make coverage collapse inevitable under realistic sampling budgets, even when validity remains high.
+Empirically, frontier models confirm this prediction: they maintain high Validity but exhibit limited Uniqueness and Recovery as $|\mathcal{H}_O|$ grows, a pattern that persists on real-world genetic interaction data (Section~\ref{sec:real_world}).
+Because all metrics are measured against enumerated ground truth, these failures are quantitative, not anecdotal.
+We further showed that stratified decoding can partially mitigate this collapse, suggesting that reshaping the sampling distribution is a more promising direction than simply increasing sampling budget.